 I’ve lived it.

-That doesn’t mean that it’s easy all of the time.
-In fact, like all of our lives, at times it’s still incredibly difficult - as anyone raising a family, running a business and living intentionally already knows.
+In fact, at times it’s still incredibly difficult - as anyone raising a family and running a business already knows.

 But those smiles are real.